mangadex-network/mangadex-at-cloud/README.md

 ## Live Performance

-The following screenshots provide some sample footage from an instance running on the mangadex network (including a maintenance restart)
+The following screenshots provide some sample footage from an instance running on the mangadex network

 ### MangaDex@Home Configuration
 ![](https://i.imgur.com/vyfSpIM.png)